 Months of entry

-Whether your background is in design or in another discipline, you’ll develop, test and evaluate innovative design solutions in real-life scenarios.
-You’ll gain first-hand experience of current needs and trends across a range of sectors, and focus on a large-scale design project within one of the specialisms offered (see the ‘Specialisms’ tab).
+Whether your background is in design or in another discipline, you’ll gain the skills and knowledge you need to develop, test and evaluate innovative design solutions in real-life scenarios.
+You’ll gain first-hand experience of current needs and trends across a range of sectors, and focus on a large-scale design project within one of the specialisms offered.

 We have plenty of facilities to help you make the most of your time at Leeds.
 We have an impressive range of resources that you can use to develop your projects.